-913, Fakulti Pembangunan Manusia (PLEASE NO. AND FACULTY) hereby declare that the work ate Sexual Behaviour Among Autism Spectrum Disorder Teenagers Using Virtual S Social Story is my original work.
-I have not copied from any other students' work or from any other sources except where due reference or acknowledgeme ent is made explicitly in the text, nor has any part been written for me by another person.
-Signature of the student ii.
-Supervisor's Declaration: I Dr Norfishah bt Mat Rabi (SUPERVISOR'S NAME) hereby certifies that the work entitled Controlling Inapprop Disorder Teenagers Using Virtual oriate Sexual Behaviour Among Autism Spectrum Social Story (TITLE) was prepared by the above named student, and was rudiar as a name / full fulfillment for the conformant submitted to the Institute of Graduate St ofDoctor of Philosophy (PLEASE INDICATE of Doctor of Philosophy
+Mohd Yusof bin Zulkefli, P20161000913, Fakulti Pembangunan Manusia I. (PLEASE INDICATE STUDENT'S NAME, MATRIC NO. AND FACULTY) hereby declare that the work Controlling Inappropriate Sexual Behaviour Among Autism Spectrum entitled Disorder Teenagers Using Virtual Social Story is my original work.
+I have not copied from any other students' work or from any other sources except where due reference or acknowledgement is made explicitly in the text, nor has any part been written for me by another person.

+Signature of the student

+Supervisor's Declaration: ii.

+I Dr Norfishah bt Mat Rabi (SUPERVISOR'S NAME) hereby certifies that the work entitled Controlling Inappropriate Sexual Behaviour Among Autism Spectrum Disorder Teenagers Using Virtual Social Story submitted to the Institute of Graduate Studies as a partial/full_fulfillment for the conferment of Doctor of Philosophy PLEASE INDICATE